Energy-efficient Deployment of Deep Learning Applications on Cortex-M based Microcontrollers using Deep Compression: Architecture-Specific Deployment

 \subsubsection{Code Generation}

-Using the intermediate representation generated by the first step the conversion tool can emit code.
-We start by estimating the minimal heap size required for storing activation tensors.
-This information can be queried offline as once the training of a DNN is complete, its structure and dimensionality remains unchanged throughout its lifetime.
-Using the minimal heap size, we define a fixed-size memory balloon at compile time (eliminating the need for dynamic memory management at runtime).
-A naive approach that estimates the size of this balloon calculates the product of the shapes of all activation tensors and multiplies them with the byte sizes of their respective data types.
-However, this is not space-efficient as usually the lifetimes of these tensors are rather short.
-Hence, parts of the heap memory can be reused for multiple tensors during an inference pass.
-This may have a big impact on the amount of memory required.
+Using the intermediate representation generated in the first step, the conversion tool can output code.
+We start by estimating the minimum heap size needed to store activation tensors.
+This information can be queried offline, since once a DNN is trained, its structure and dimensionality remain unchanged throughout its lifetime.
+Using the minimum heap size, we define a fixed size memory balloon at compile time (eliminating the need for dynamic memory management at runtime).
+A naive approach to estimating the size of this balloon computes the product of the shapes of all activation tensors and multiplies them by the byte sizes of their respective data types.
+However, this is not space efficient, since the lifetimes of these tensors are usually quite short.
+Therefore, parts of the heap memory can be reused for multiple tensors during an inference pass.
+This can have a large impact on the amount of memory required.

 We take advantage of this by implementing an offline \emph{memory planning algorithm} based on graph tracing and using a first-fit allocation strategy therein.
-We estimate optimal heap re-usage in two steps: First, based on incoming and outgoing edges of nodes (i.e., operators) in the input model, the algorithm creates two lists per operator: The first list contains all tensors that have to be allocated for that operator (i.e., allocation list) and the second list contains all previously allocated tensors that can be discarded (i.e., release list).
-Second, the algorithm proceeds iterating through the sequence of operators starting with an empty, infinitely sized memory balloon.
-For each operator, it first iterates the tensors in the corresponding free list and marks their space in the memory balloon as unoccupied.
-After that, it iterates the allocate list and tries to reserve pieces of memory based on the shapes and data types of the tensors.
-To find suitable locations in the balloon, the algorithm compares the required sizes with available segments of free memory starting from the beginning (i.e., first fit).
-Once it found suitable pieces of memory, it marks them as allocated in the balloon and stops searching.
+We estimate optimal heap re-usage in two steps: First, based on the incoming and outgoing edges of nodes (i.e., operators) in the input model, the algorithm generates two lists per operator: The first list contains all tensors to be allocated for that operator (i.e., the allocation list), and the second list contains all previously allocated tensors that can be discarded (i.e., the discard list).
+Second, the algorithm iterates through the sequence of operators, starting with an empty, infinitely large memory balloon.
+For each operator, it first iterates the tensors in the corresponding free list and marks their space in the balloon as free.
+Then it iterates the allocate list and tries to reserve pieces of memory based on the shapes and data types of the tensors.
+To find suitable locations in the balloon, the algorithm compares the required sizes with available segments of free memory, starting from the beginning (i.e., first fit).
+Once it has found suitable pieces of memory, it marks them as allocated in the balloon and stops searching.
 During all steps, the algorithm keeps track of the maximum size of the memory balloon.